-During our recent tour of Quebec City, I raved about the botanical gardens.
+During our recent tour of Quebec City, Canada, I raved about the botanical gardens.
 We had the pleasure of visiting the Waimea Valley Botanical Gardens in Hawaii.
 Waimea means “reddish freshwater” and represents the power that the water holds.
 This coloring comes from the iron oxide present in the island’s volcanic soils.
-All streams and waterfalls are naturally fed by rainwaters.
+All streams and waterfalls are naturally fed by rainwater.
 The waters provided healing powers to the inhabitants, as well as a cure for injuries.
-Being in a tropical setting, the variety of trees were more than magnificent.
+Being in a tropical setting, the variety of trees was more than magnificent.

 One motivation for the visit was to hike to the waterfall and provide the twins with an opportunity to swim in the pool at the bottom of the falls.
-We saw the world’s largest water lily with circular leaves that reach over 8 feet in diameter.
+We saw the world’s water lily with circular leaves that reach over 8 feet (2.4 meters) in diameter.
 The river’s small rapids enhanced the beauty of the gardens.
 ‘Awa or Kava is the name of both the plant and drink made by brewing its roots.
-This root has been used by Hawaiian and other Polynesian culture for over 3,000 years.
+This root has been used by Hawaiian and other Polynesian cultures for over 3,000 years.

 The evening entertainment was a Toa Luau at Waimea Valley.
 A luau is a traditional Hawaiian party or feast that is usually accompanied by entertainment.
-It may feature food such as poi, Kalua pig, poke, Lomi salmon, opihi, haupia and beer, and entertainment such as traditional Hawaiian music and hula.
+It may feature food such as poi, Kalua pig, poke, Lomi salmon, opihi, haupia, and beer, and entertainment such as traditional Hawaiian music and hula.

 Frankly, I am unable to do justice to this experience in words.
 After the food preparation, we were entertained by the group on stage, followed by a conventional meal—served buffet style.
-Late in the evening, we sampled the food prepared from earlier in the afternoon on the fire.
+Late in the evening, we sampled the food prepared earlier in the afternoon on the fire.
 A delightful event all around.
-I should add that there are a number of Luaus on the island.
+I should add that there are several Luaus on the island.
 Robyn chose this one because attendees are limited to 240 people.
 Some of the luaus have as many as 3,000 people attending.
 Our event was personal and interactive.